strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .3.8 =
+* Fixed issues with child account creation and form at checkout.
+* Fixed bug in pmprosm_isSponsoredLevel.
+Wasn't working when sponsored level was a non-array value.
+* Added pmprosm_after_child_created hook with $child_id, $parent_id as parameters.
+* Added new properties for sponsored levels: apply_seat_cost_to_initial_payment, apply_seat_cost_to_billing_amount (these can be set to 'sponsored_level' to map to sponsored level values), children_get_name, children_hide_username, add_code_to_confirmation_email.
+Might try to find a way to make these properties easier to manage.

 = .3.7 =
 * Added the ability to have sponsored members create child accounts at checkout.